 Division of Maternal and Child Health

-Our goal is to provide leadership, in partnership with key stakeholders, to improve the physical, socio-emotional health, safety and well-being of all Kentucky women, infants, children, adolescents and their families.
+Our goal is to provide leadership, in partnership with key stakeholders, to improve the physical and social-emotional health, safety and well-being of all Kentucky women, infants, children, adolescents and their families.

 Programs and Services